ntu-pear/PEAR_message_queue/README.md

 ## Overview

-This repository contains the RabbitMQ configuration and deployment files.
+This repository contains the RabbitMQ configuration and deployment files configured with rolling updates.

 - **RabbitMQ Version**: 4.1.1 with management plugin
 - **Cluster Size**: 3 nodes for high availability